PeterGeers/hdcn-poster-processor/InitialPrompt.md

 - **Duplicate posters**: Show existing poster and prompt user to update existing event instead
 - **API failures**: Graceful error messages with retry options
 - **Date mismatch**: Alert if poster date differs significantly from event date

+Issues at this moment
+1.1 A issue is the way the calnder shows the end time: Tot Undefined parameter - TIJD

+2. We still have a problem loading images in the Google Photos (https://photos.google.com/) 2.1 test-photos.bat: Can we focus on a test program that performs the following steps (step by step) 2.2 Has been done: Upload an image 20251122_140933.jpg (In this workspace) to Google photos 2.3 Still to do: Change the upload date of the image to a given date 1-1-2027 2.4 Still to do: Allocate the image to the album